getramki/serverless-rag/readme.md

 ### Deploy

-After downloading the repo in the terminal Change Directory to repo directory and follow the steps for
+After downloading the repo in the terminal Change Directory to repo directory and follow the steps below

 * The packages used in this code base langchain_community and lancdb are heavy in size, they don't fit in Lambda Layers as they go beyond 250mb limit.
 So, we make the docker images of our code and run them as containers with lambda functions.